 Aspen and Snowmass have amazing waters for fly fishing in Aspen.
 The headwaters of the Roaring Fork River start above Aspen at Independence Pass.
 This river carves through the mountain through Aspen, Basalt and Carbondale, then joins the Colorado River in Glenwood Springs.
 This river lies just minutes away from Timberline Condominiums and is a healthy river ecosystem that supports a variety of insect life that keeps the fish well-fed all year round.
 You can catch a variety of fish in this area, including rainbow, brown, and cutthroat trout, along with mountain whitefish as well.

-The Frying Pan River, joining the Roaring Fork in Basalt, is a world famous tail-water fishery, known for its consistent hatches and clever fish.
-The Ruedi Resevoir dam control ensures consistent water temperatures and allows for ice-free fishing in the winter.
-A rare freshwater shrimp inhabits Ruedi Reservoir and provides extra protein for the fish near the dam as water (and shrimp) are released.
-The fishing rewards the persistent angler with stronger and more colorful trout.
+The Frying Pan River joins the Roaring Fork in Basalt and is a world-famous tail-water fishery.
+This area is known for its consistent hatches and clever fish to make for a fun time fly fishing in Aspen Snowmass.
+If you are traveling in the winter, the Ruedi Reservoir dam control ensures consistent water temperatures and allows for fishing without the worry of ice in the winter.
+A rare freshwater shrimp inhabits the Ruedi Reservoir and provides extra protein for the fish near the dam, resulting in stronger and more colorful trout.